Condensed Matter Theory

-Our research team seeks to acquire a detailed understanding of condensed matter to design complex materials such as catalysts with greater selectivity and efficiency and new electronic devices.
+Our research team seeks to acquire a detailed understanding of condensed matter to design complex materials for use in high technology applications such as catalysts with greater selectivity and efficiency and new electronic devices.

 The premise of first principles calculations is that physical properties of materials can be calculated starting from the basic laws of Quantum Mechanics using only structural and chemical information as input parameters, without any empirical assumptions.